 enables using static files for the request.
 If we don’t set a path to the static files, it will use awwwroot

-folder in our solution explorer by default.
+folder in our solution explorer.

 Conclusion